Orthopedics and Sports Medicine

 - Sports medicine

 - Foot and ankle injuries

 A dedicated and highly skilled multidisciplinary orthopedic care team includes specially trained physicians, nurses and rehabilitation specialists.
 Memorial Hermann surgeons use the latest in high-tech diagnostic tools, including high-speed CT scanning, ultrasound, angiogram, and a remarkable three-Tesla MRI.

 For more information or for physician referral, call 713.222.CARE (2273).

 Direct Anterior Hip Replacement

-Memorial Hermann The Woodlands Hospital is improving the surgery experience for some patients by offering a new and improved total hip replacement surgery that speeds recovery time and reduces post-operative pain.
+Memorial Hermann The Woodlands Medical Center is improving the surgery experience for some patients by offering a new and improved total hip replacement surgery that speeds recovery time and reduces post-operative pain.

 The "direct anterior" approach to total hip replacement involves making an incision on the front of the hip rather than the side or back as traditionally done.
 As a result, surgeons can follow the natural spaces between the hip joint's muscles and tendons, resulting in less damage to the soft tissues.

 Additional advantages of the anterior hip replacement include: